What is an IP/ICMP Fragmentation DDoS Attack?

 The approach for preventing IP/ICMP fragmentation DDoS attacks depends on the type and extent of the attack.
 The most common mitigation approaches involve ensuring that malicious data packets are prevented from reaching targeted servers.
 This involves inspecting incoming packets to determine if they breach fragmentation rules.

-One possible denial of service mitigation approach is to block all non-initial fragments, but this will result in an issue with legitimate traffic, which relies on those fragments.
+One possible DDoS mitigation approach is to block all non-initial fragments, but this will result in an issue with legitimate traffic, which relies on those fragments.
 A better solution is to use rate-limiting, which will not block anything during peacetime, but will drop the majority of packets (both good and bad because rate-limiting has no idea what is what) and the destination under attack will be unaffected.
 This approach does risk creating issues with legitimate services which rely on fragments, but this trade off may be deemed worthwhile when under attack.
 No method will result in 100% success.
 If you are using services which rely on fragments, for example DNS, you can whitelist the specific servers you rely on and use rate-limiting for the rest.